jignesh13/MediaplayerUI/README.md

 # JK Player
 JK Player is Powerful video player which play video on your device with advanced hardware acceleration

+ ## feature
+✔️ Hardware acceleration can be applied in JK Player for faster decoding and perfomance improvement

+✔️ JK Player is the video player which supports multi-core decoding.

+✔️ Easily maintain different aspect ratio of video

+✔️ Using touch gestures throw maintain video sound

+✔️ Using touch gestures throw maintain video seek position

+✔️ Normal and full screen display

+✔️ maintain playlist of video

+✔️ automatically maintain screen oriention based on video size

+✔️ No ads or annoying popups

+✔️ Child lock without worry for your kids to make phone call or sms

+✔️ supported video format mp4, mkv, M4A, FMP4, FLV etc

+✔️ No internet access needed, giving you more privacy & security

+✔️ Only the bare minimum permissions required

+✔️ Open source

  # Special thanks to these contributors
 [Exoplayer](https://github.com/google/ExoPlayer)